 - Balanced condition (point D).
 A balanced condition is reached when the compression strain in the concrete reaches limited and the tensile reinforcement reaches yielding simultaneously.
 Failure of concrete occurs at the same time as the steel yields.

 - Tension control (point E).
 This is the case of a small axial load with large eccentricity, that is, a large moment.
 At failure, the strain in the tension steel is greater than the yield strain.

 - Pure flexure (point F).
 The section, in this case, is subjected to a bending moment M, whereas the axial load is P = 0.
 Failure occurs as in a beam subjected to bending moment only.

 - Pure axial tension (point G).
 This is the largest axial tension load that the column can support.

-To consider this curve SkyCIv considers the necessary number of intermediate points.
+To consider this curve SkyCiv considers the necessary number of intermediate points.
 Typically, there are three main points: maximum axial tension (point G), maximum axial compression (point A), and balanced condition (point D).
 Then intermediate points are considered from balanced condition to maximum tension (points D-G) and from balanced condition to maximum compression (points D-A).
-To calculate all that points as per design codes used next assumptions:
+To calculate all that points as per design codes used the next assumptions:

 - Strains in concrete and steel are proportional to the distance from the neutral axis